webdavis/Homelab/README.md

 ### Set the Ansible Vault password

-The `vault.password.py` file is uses the `ANSIBLE_VAULT_PASSWORD` environment variable to decrypt Ansible Vault files in this project.
+The `vault.password.py` file uses the `ANSIBLE_VAULT_PASSWORD` environment variable to decrypt Ansible Vault files in this project.
 It's recommended to create an `ansible.vault` file in the root of this project, with the following contents:

 ```bash
 #!/usr/bin/env bash